MohamedAmineBoulawdhen/First-contact-with-React/README.md

 In case you encounter any problems, refer to the following [readings](https://reactjs.org/docs/getting-started.html) about React.

-## Time Complexity
-The time required to complete this checkpoint will depend on your familiarity with React, Node JS, and Visual Studio Code.

 ## Conclusion
-This checkpoint will provide a solid foundation for your journey with React and allow you to explore its capabilities through hands-on experience.
+This workshop will provide a solid foundation for your journey with React and allow you to explore its capabilities through hands-on experience.
 Good luck!
+---
+🙌 If you found this repository helpful, show your support by starring it.
+Your support means a lot.
+Thank you for your time and consideration!